 - Check prices & reviews: Agoda

 - Kimpton Da’an Hotel ($$$) – The best modern contemporary hotel in Taipei is located in Da’an District.
-Enjoy the beautiful modern guest room, enjoy cocktail hour at Wine Hour and borrow a bike for free.
+Whether you are travelling alone or enjoying a solo staycation, enjoy the beautiful modern guest room, enjoy cocktail hour at Wine Hour and borrow a bike for free.

 - Check prices & reviews: Agoda